Wielding/WieldingLs/README.md

 * `-HideHeader` -
   Disables displaying the directory list header.
 The default value is False.

+* `-MinColumns` -
+  The minumum number of columns to display in short format before truncating filenames.
+The default value is 4.

 * `-HideTotal` -
   Disables displaying the file size total.
 The default value is False.